wzy151531/GHZL-react-apollo/README.md

 ### `state`

-Cause the graphql doesn't need a lot of rendering data states to manage, it's not necessary to use redux to manage complicated states.<br/>
+Cause the graphql doesn't need a lot of rendering data states to manage, it's not necessary to use umi-dva to manage complicated states.<br/>
+To fix the problem that active menu item can show correctly in basicLayout,this project use redux to manage the global state: 'activeMenu'.

 ### `graphql/apollo`